Table of Contents

 Taylor has long been known as one of America’s finest guitar makers.
 You might also be surprised to learn that they don’t manufacture any guitars in Asia.
 There is a common misconception, many people assume that Taylor guitars are made in Asia.
 But the truth is, the company has never had a single production facility set up there.

-There are two different factories where Taylor guitars are made, one in El Cajon, California, USA, and the other in Tecate, Mexico.
+There are two different factories where Taylor guitars are made.
+One is in El Cajon, California, USA.
+The other is in Tecate, Mexico.
 The distance between them is approximately 40 miles each way.

 El Cajon, California, USA Factory

-The factory takes great care in choosing the right materials for each guitar so that each one is perfect for the customer.
-The tour of the factory is worth taking to see the state-of-the-art research and development department, where new ideas are constantly being explored.
+The factory takes great care in choosing the right materials for each guitar.
+It’s important that each one is perfect for the customer.
+The tour of the factory is worth taking.
+Just to see the state-of-the-art research and development department.
+This is where new ideas are constantly being explored.

 Tecate, Mexico Factory

-These affordable-priced guitars have a solid wood top, layered back and sides, and feature ES2 electronics.
+These affordable guitars have a solid wood top, layered back and sides, and feature ES2 electronics.

 Models Manufactured in USA Factory

 The Taylor 562ce is a 12-string guitar that will allow you to experiment with new sounds.
-This guitar’s top and back are made of solid mahogany, which gives it a perfect balance of midrange response and natural compression.
+This guitar’s top and back are made of solid mahogany.
+This gives it a perfect balance of midrange response and natural compression.

 Whether you’re playing loudly or softly, this guitar produces a clear, rich tone.
-With its V-Class bracing system underneath the hood, this guitar produces more volume and sustain while maintaining its natural tonal qualities.
+It has a V-Class bracing system throughout the body.
+This guitar produces more volume and sustain while maintaining its natural tonal qualities.

-The Grand Concert body provides optimal support and stability, making it perfect for both sitting and standing positions.
-The dusky finish of the 562ce guitar is offset by its elegant Medium Brown stain, creating a unique and detailed look.
+The Grand Concert body provides optimal support and stability.
+Making it perfect for both sitting and standing positions.
+The dusky finish of the 562ce guitar is offset by its elegant Medium Brown stain.
+This creates a unique and detailed look.

 Taylor Builder’s Edition 324ce

-The new 324ce guitar from Taylor is the perfect mix of playability and comfort, with a rich tone that can only be found in these fine instruments.
-The Urban Ash body of the Taylor Builder’s Edition 324ce provides an amazing sound that can only be achieved from these instruments.
-This wood originates from Shamel ash trees that need to be removed for public safety.
+The new 324ce guitar from Taylor is the perfect mix of playability and comfort.
+With a rich tone that can only be found in these fine instruments.
+The Urban Ash body of the Taylor Builder’s Edition 324ce provides an amazing sound.
+This can only be achieved with these instruments.
+The wood originates from Shamel ash trees that need to be removed for public safety.

 The Silent Satin finish reduces noise from hitting the surface during the performance.
-The beveled armrests on the 324ce make it more comfortable for players to access the higher frets.
+The beveled armrests on the 324ce make it more comfortable for players.
+Made specifically to access the higher frets.

 Taylor Acoustic 712e 12-Fret

-The back side of the guitar features Indian rosewood and the front is made of Lutz spruce, giving the instrument its unique springy tone.
-You’ll be able to deliver articulate sounds with rich low-end resonance due to the combination of these two kinds of wood.
+The back side of the guitar features Indian rosewood.
+The front is made of Lutz spruce, giving the instrument its unique springy tone.
+You’ll be able to deliver articulate sounds with rich low-end resonance.
+All due to the combination of these two kinds of wood.

-If you’re looking for an acoustic guitar that has shimmering treble, this model is a perfect addition to your collection.
+Looking for an acoustic guitar that has shimmering treble?
+This model is a perfect addition to your collection.

-Its V-class bracing is a new innovation that Taylor Guitars has come out with, and it offers players more power and sustain when playing.
-The shifted bridge position on this guitar also helps add some extra midrange presence, making the sound come alive down the neck.
+Its V-class bracing is a new innovation that Taylor Guitars has come out with.
+It offers players more power and sustain when playing.
+The shifted bridge position on this guitar also helps add some extra midrange.
+This makes the sound come alive down the neck.